Top Long-Term Care Insurance Picks for 2024

 • Highly customizable

 • Monthly benefits as opposed to daily benefits.
-The company looks at all the bills for the month instead of daily.
+The company looks at all the monthly bills instead of per day.

 • Pool of money product - if the policyholder does not use the entire monthly benefit at the time of claim, the remaining money stays in the benefit account and grows with inflation (if selected)